 By touching the frigid wall of ice in the Iceberg Gallery, students will discover how cold it was in the North Atlantic on the night Titanic sank.
-In -2 degrees Celsius (28 degrees Fahrenheit) water there was little chance for survival.
+In -2° Celsius (28° Fahrenheit) water there was little chance for survival.
 Death from hypothermia came quickly.

-The Discovery Gallery shows how Titanic was found and what lies in her debris field.
+The Discovery Gallery shows how Titanic was found and what lies in the debris field.
 Students will learn about artifact recovery and conservation efforts.